Leer esta página en español

 Know the Symptoms of Flu

-In addition, in these areas, only two adult visitors will be allowed and all visitors will be screened for influenza-like illness:
+In addition, in the areas below, only two adult visitors will be allowed and all visitors will be screened for influenza-like illness:

 - Labor & Delivery and Birth Center